bobanjose/Graphene/README.md

 Graphene
 ========

-A highly saleable BI framwork writing in C#.
+A highly scaleable BI framwork writing in C#.
 Graphene can be used to track various Metrics.
 Graphene pre-aggregates the data and uses a document store (like MongoDB/RavenDB) to store the pre-aggregated data.
 Graphene also supports adding filters to a Metrics.

 ## Getting Started